yenyan-code/portfolio-yen/README.md

 ## 🛠️ Built With

-This portfolio was built from scratch without heavy frameworks to ensure lightning-fast load times and complete control over the design system:
+This portfolio was built without heavy frameworks to ensure lightning-fast load times and complete control over the design system:

 * **HTML5** for semantic, accessible structure
 * **Vanilla CSS** with a custom design system (CSS variables, flexbox/grid)